klebgenomics/Kaptive/docs/source/Method.rst

 ---------------------
 As of Kaptive 3, we have added the ability to predict the resulting phenotype of the assembly.
-This is similar to how the *Type* was reported in previous versions, but now includes the ability to predict specific phenotypes based on known mutations/modifications in a given set of locus genes as defined in the database logic file.
+This is similar to how the *Type* was reported in previous versions, but now includes the ability to predict specific phenotypes based on known mutations/modifications in a given set of locus genes as defined in the database :ref:`logic file<Phenotype-logic>`.